What Is Pupil Premium Funding?

 The Forward Plan and Spending on Pupil Premium Pupils?

-Oak Wood School has over a third of its pupil population eligible for Pupil Premium funding, 37% of pupils.
-This is above the national average of 28% (IDSR 2017).
-Deprivation and local ward data also indicates that we attract pupils come from higher than the national average levels of deprivation.
+Oak Wood School has over a third of its pupil population eligible for Pupil Premium funding, 38% of pupils.
+This is above the national average of 28% (IDSR 2023).
+Deprivation and local ward data also indicates that we attract pupils that come from higher than the national average levels of deprivation.
 Due to the number of Pupil Premium pupils in our school a decision was made that money spent for the pupils is likely to have an impact for all pupils, with some tailoring specifically for Pupil Premium pupils.